nataliaberrios/tsunami-wave-focusing/README.md

 The simulation solves the 2D linear shallow-water equations using the MacCormack predictor-corrector scheme (2nd order in space and time).
-The depth-dependent wave speed c = sqrt(gH) causes refraction: as the wavefront crosses the continental shelf, the portion over the shallower Mavericks ridge slows relative to adjacent areas, bending the wavefront and concentrating energy at that location.
+Wave speed depends on depth through c = sqrt(gH).
+As the wavefront crosses the continental shelf, the portion over a shallower bathymetric ridge slows relative to adjacent areas, bending the wavefront and concentrating energy at that location.

 ## Performance

-The MacCormack stepper is JIT-compiled with Numba (parallel=True), reducing runtime for simple case simulations with large grids and for the Mavericks simulation (700x275 grid, 4000 sec simulation).
-Note that sometimes the wave height in the Mavericks simulation appear to blowup, but this only happens if the kernel was not restarted before running the notebook from top to bottom.
+The MacCormack stepper is JIT-compiled with Numba (parallel=True), reducing runtime for simple case simulations with large grids and for the Mavericks simulation (700x275 grid, 4000 second simulation).
+Note that sometimes the wave height in the Mavericks simulation appear to blowup, but this seems to only happen if the kernel was not restarted before running the notebook from top to bottom.

 ## Data